Small business owners are gearing up for what they hope will be another banner year for them.

 The machines and talent

 Another trend that small business owners should take into account this year relates to artificial intelligence (AI) and how it is affecting the labor market.
-Small business owners, like their larger counterparts, are struggling to find quality talent to fill positions.
+Small business owners, like their larger counterparts, are struggling to hire the best candidates to fill positions.

 A trend that is expected to gain more traction this year relates to how machines are increasingly being used to do the jobs of humans.